AshesOfEther/prehevil-treaty-eta/README.md

 It is split into a frontend and a backend.

-## Frontend
+## Development

+Node.js v22 or later must be installed to build and run the project.

-The frontend uses TypeScript, Vue and Nuxt.
+The project is written in TypeScript.
+The backend uses Node.js, and the frontend uses Vue and Nuxt.

-Node.js must be installed.
-The following commands can be run in the `frontend` directory.

-To install dependencies:
+First, install dependencies:
 ```
 npm install
 ```

-To view the site during development with automatic reload:
+To run the backend or frontend in development mode with automatic reload:
 ```
+npm run backend:dev
-npm run dev
+npm run frontend:dev
 ```

-To build the site:
+To build the frontend:
 ```
-npm run build
+npm run frontend:build
 ```

 The output will be in `frontend/dist`.

-To preview the site after building:
+To preview the frontend after building:
 ```
-npm run preview
+npm run frontend:preview
 ```